nannino4/barback-backend/docs/CodingGuidelines.md

 # Coding Guidelines

 This document outlines the coding standards and practices to follow when working on this project.
-Please review these guidelines before making any code changes.
+Strictly follow these guidelines when making any code changes.

 ## Core Principles

 - **Readability & Maintainability**: Code should be easy to understand, navigate, and modify.
 Prioritize clarity over cleverness.
 - **Code Economy**: Write the least amount of code possible to achieve the objective.
 Avoid unnecessary abstractions and boilerplate.
-- **SOLID Principles**: Follow SOLID principles where they add value, but don't over-engineer.
+- **SOLID Principles**: Follow SOLID principles where they add value.

 ## General Guidelines